 The Unabomber kept the FBI along with the whole gamut of US police agencies in a complete quagmire for ages.
 Finding no clues to reach the offender, the FBI declared a reward of one million US Dollars for anyone who could supply any information to them.

 In 1996 with the help of one of his brothers, the FBI arrested the Unabomber.
 The FBI took more than 18 years to find out the real culprit who kept the whole nation in constant fear.

 Now how will you evaluate the capability of the FBI?
 Are they inefficient?
 Was there any interference from the US government?
 Were they in need of necessary funding?

 No, it was just the complexity of the criminal behavior of the Unabomber.
 He was not a criminal of gain.
 He was a criminal of ideal.

 Did the USA people term the FBI an inefficient police agency?
 How much did they criticise the police?
 Well they did, but not mercilessly and not irresponsibly.

 Now, what our government is doing to make the police capable, efficient and resourceful?
 Moreover, what are the people’s suggestions?

-In between 1986 and 1987 while the DNA technology had been at its forming stage the police of East Midland of England, went for a mass screening for the hunt of a rapist-cum-murderer.
+In 1986 and 1987 while the DNA technology had been at its forming stage the police of East Midland of England, went for a mass screening for the hunt of a rapist-cum-murderer.
 All male residents between the age of 17 and 34 were requested to voluntarily submit a blood sample.
-The police tested more than four thousand people and failed to identify the real culprit.
-They vigourously kept on and succeeded after one year when they tested the 4,583 people, and it was a bakery manager.
+The police tested more than 4000 people and failed to identify the real culprit.
+They kept on investigating with vigour and succeeded after one year while they tested the 4,583rd person, a bakery manager.

-In Australia once for an investigation about the rape of an elderly woman in the New South Wales town of Wee Waa, more than 600 male residents volunteered mouth swabs for DNA test.
+In April 2000, an investigation was carried out following the rape of an elderly woman in the New South Wales town of Wee Waa in which most of the town’s 600 male residents volunteered mouth swabs for DNA test.